Botmock/botmock-dialogflow-export/README.md

 require that intent as input context in the created file.
 Similarly, output contexts are set by the intents on connectors that go out of particular messages.

+> Note that Dialogflow has a limit of **5** input contexts per intent.
+Projects should be structured to take account of this fact.

 There are future plans to leverage followup intents to accomplish similar goals.

 Files are named by the formula: `${PROJECT_NAME}-${...INPUT_CONTEXT}-${MESSAGE_NAME}`.